TobiasWulf/GaussianProcessDipoleSimulation/README.md

 <img src=docs/latex/BA_Thesis_Tobias_Wulf/thesis/chapters/images/4-EuOExp/QFCAPX-Z-N17-Bounds.svg width="600">

 For a deeper understandig please read the thesis.
 Thank you.
-Please excuse its written in german.
+Please excuse the main part is written in German but the software documentation is done in English.

 Best regards,